vrenjith/autoanswer/PRIVACY_POLICY.md

 ## Consent

-By installing and using the AutoAnswer extension, you consent to the collection and use of your information as described in this privacy policy.
+By installing and using the ScreenReader - For the Future extension, you consent to the collection and use of your information as described in this privacy policy.

 ---

-*This privacy policy is effective as of the date listed above and applies to all users of the AutoAnswer Chrome Extension.*
+*This privacy policy is effective as of the date listed above and applies to all users of the ScreenReader - For the Future Chrome Extension.*